MomentEmu/MomentEmu/README.md

 Solving $M c = \nu$ finds polynomial coefficients $c$.
 No iterative optimization is needed --- model selection uses validation RMSE.
 [Read more in the arXiv paper](https://arxiv.org/abs/2507.02179).

+---
+---

+### Appendix: Derivative Errors in Polynomial Approximations

+When a smooth function $f$ is approximated by a polynomial $P_n$ of degree $n$, the error in the approximation of its derivatives generally amplifies with the derivative order.
+If the function is fitted to a uniform accuracy $\|f - P_n\|_\infty \leq \delta $, then the worst-case error in the $r$-th derivative satisfies the bound
+$$
+\|f^{(r)} - P_n^{(r)}\|_\infty \lesssim n^r \cdot \delta,
+$$
+reflecting the fact that differentiation acts as a numerically unstable operator in the space of polynomials.
+This growth arises from Bernstein-type inequalities and classical results in approximation theory, such as Jackson’s theorem.
+Thus, while polynomial emulation can be highly accurate for the function itself, care must be taken when using it to infer high-order derivatives, especially for large $n$ or high $r$, as derivative estimates can become significantly less accurate even when the original approximation error is small.

+---

+### 📚 References

+1. **Timothy J. Rivlin**, *An Introduction to the Approximation of Functions*
+   – Classic and accessible introduction.
+See Chapter 4–5 on uniform polynomial approximation and error estimates.

+2. **E. W. Cheney**, *Introduction to Approximation Theory*
+   – Comprehensive, rigorous treatment.
+Bernstein and Jackson inequalities are covered in detail.

+3. **L. N. Trefethen**, *Spectral Methods in MATLAB*
+   – Discusses how polynomial interpolation and spectral approximations behave under differentiation; very readable with practical insights.